 To make the chickpea mayo: Add the chickpea water, garlic, lemon juice, English mustard, salt, and pepper to a blender and blend for 5 seconds on high speed.
 Slowly add the oil until it thickens.

 Plating up: Cut the buns in half and toast both sides; Place the pulled banana blossom on the bottom bun, then add the tomato, lettuce, and gherkins.
 Add the mayo on the top bun and place it on the burger.

 Best enjoyed with sweet potato chips.

-At Church House Westminster we are passionate about increasing the proportion of veg-led dishes on our menus to combat environmental damage.
-Our catering team, CH&CO, has developed a range of menus where vegetarian dishes are an integrated part of inclusive menus, and at the same time reducing meat dishes whilst aiming to offer at least a quarter of menu options which are plant-led.
+As a sustainable venue, Church House Westminster is passionate about increasing the proportion of plant-based dishes when it comes to our catering menus in order to operate in a carbon-neutral manner.
+Our catering team has developed a range of menus where vegetarian dishes are an integral part of our menus, whilst at the same time reducing meat dishes.
+We are committed to offer at least a quarter of menu options that are plant-led.

 To find out more, contact our dedicated Events Coordinators.

 *In 2018 there were 600,000 vegans, or 1.16% of the population; 276,000 (0.46%) in 2016; and 150,000 (0.25%) in 2014.
 Sources: Ipsos Mori survey, commissioned by The Vegan Society, 2018, and The Food & You surveys, organised by the Food Standards Agency (FSA) and the National Centre for Social Science Research (Natcen).